 Get an Application

-Pick up an application at your local County Department of Human or Social Services office, download the application by clicking on the appropriate selection below, or apply on-line by clicking here .
-You can also call your County office to have an application mailed or faxed to you.
+Pick up an application at the Phillips County Department of Human Services (DHS), download the application by clicking on the appropriate selection below, or apply on-line by clicking here .
+You can also call the DHS office to have an application mailed or faxed to you.
+Please call the DHS office at 970-854-2280 if you need assistance.

 Applications are in Adobe Reader's PDF format.
 You MUST Have Adobe Acrobat Reader to access these forms.
 To download the latest version, click here.